Kareem Welton's Family Says Hit-And-Run Spree In Philadelphia, Montgomery County Could Have Been Prevented With Appropriate Psychiatric Help

 Moreno-Sanchez worked at Steak 48 in Center City.
-Due to the tragic loss, Steak 48 canceled all of their reservations for Wednesday evening.READ MORE: Allen Iverson To Get His Own Cannabis Strain In New Partnership With Al Harrington's Company Viola
+Due to the tragic loss, Steak 48 canceled all of their reservations for Wednesday evening.READ MORE: Over 100 Million Eligible Americans Not Fully Protected From COVID-19

 Police say Kareem Welton is the man behind the hit-and-run.
 Welton allegedly went on a hit-and-run rampage, causing a series of crashes in Philadelphia all the way to Montgomery County.
 He left one woman dead and several others injured.